Mining Intelligence and Sales Leads

 Uranium mineralization at the Project is concentrated in three stratigraphic levels or zones (Upper/Cap, Main, and Juniper) within a collapse structure ranging from 80 ft to 230 ft wide with a vertical extension from a depth of 650 ft to over 2,100 ft, resulting in approximately 1,450 ft of mineralization.
 Mineralized intercepts range widely up to several tens of feet with grades in excess of 1.00% U3O8 .
 In previous reports and EFR news releases, the mineralization was subdivided into six distinct zones; those six have been combined into the three listed above for simplicity.
 The Upper/Cap Zone combines the previously reported Upper and Cap Zones.
 The Main Zone combines the previously reported Main and Main-Lower zones, and Juniper combines the previously reported Juniper I and Juniper II zones.

 Consistent with other breccia pipe deposits, in the mineralized zone, the uranium mineralization occurs largely as blebs, streaks, small veins, and fine disseminations of uraninite/pitchblende (UO2 ).
 Mineralization is mainly confined to matrix material, but may extend into clasts and larger breccia fragments, particularly where these fragments are of Coconino sandstone.
-Uranium mineralization occurs primarily as uraninite and various uranium phase minerals (unidentifiable minerals) with lesser amounts of brannerite and uranospinite.
+Uranium mineralization occurs primarily as uraninite and various uranium-phase minerals (unidentified minerals), with lesser amounts of brannerite and uranospinite.

 Copper Mineralization

-Currently, there is no reasonable prospect for the economic extraction of copper at the Project.
+Currently, there is no reasonable prospect of economic copper extraction at the Project.

-Significant copper mineralization occurs at the Project within the Main zone and to a lesser extent in the Main-Lower zone, both with uranium mineralization and outside of uranium mineralization.
+Significant copper mineralization occurs at the Project within the Main Zone and, to a lesser extent, in the Main-Lower zone, both with and without uranium mineralization.

 Copper mineralization can be disseminated throughout the matrix material (commonly replacing calcite cement) with higher-grade mineralization typically occurring as vug fills, blebs, or streaks within the matrix and sometimes zoning the breccia clasts.
-The highest-grade copper mineralization completely replaces the matrix cement or replaces the matrix material all together.
+The highest-grade copper mineralization completely replaces the matrix cement or replaces the matrix material altogether.

 Reserves